Home » RECIPES » SAVORY » APPETIZERS » Butter Bean Hummus

 • Plain Greek Yogurt: This is used in place of tahini and makes for a super creamy and light hummus.

-• Spices: This recipe uses a blend of cumin, smoked paprika, salt, and black pepper.
-These are spices in traditional hummus so I do not recommend omitting any of them or it can alter the taste.
+• Spices: We will use a blend of cumin, smoked paprika, salt, and black pepper.
+These are spices in traditional hummus so I do not recommend omitting any of them or it can alter the authenticity.

 Ingredients needed.
 Canned butter beans, Greek yogurt, extra virgin olive oil, fresh lemon juice, garlic cloves, salt, black pepper, paprika, cumin, fresh parsley.